Hedgerow Theatre: History

-During its long history, Hedgerow has helped to spawn other popular theatre companies, such as People's Light and Theatre Company.
+Throughout its long history, Hedgerow has helped to spawn other popular theatre companies, most notably People's Light and Theatre Company.
 Hedgerow has been the site of many play debuts and has received recognition by producing the plays of George Bernard Shaw, Eugene O'Neill, and Seán O'Casey.
 Its actors have included H. Foley, Richard Basehart, Ann Harding, Keanu Reeves, Stephen Lang, and Austin Pendleton.